Sri Lankan rupee edges up on late inward remittances

-COLOMBO, June 7 The Sri Lankan rupee recovered from early falls and closed slightly firmer on Wednesday as late inward remittances surpassed mild dollar demand from importers, dealers said.
+COLOMBO, June 7 (Reuters) - The Sri Lankan rupee recovered from early falls and closed slightly firmer on Wednesday as late inward remittances surpassed mild dollar demand from importers, dealers said.

 Rupee forwards were active, with spot-next forwards ending at 152.85/95 per dollar, compared with Tuesday's close of 152.88/93.